-In This blog post, we are going to discuss the SQL Database.
+SQL Database: In this blog post, we will discuss the SQL Database.
 As we know, our data are stored in a database, so if we want to know how to manage or manipulate the data of a database, then we must know about SQL databases.

 What Is a SQL Database?